 Because you may just be sabotaging your dating checklist success.
 You need to see if a man is right for you by going beyond the things on your list.
 That takes time and willingness to put yourself out there more.
 It’s not easy, but it’s necessary to find love in the end and spend the rest of your life with a man who’s perfect for you.

 The more you try, the easier it gets.
 It won’t feel like it right now but you’ll see soon enough this is true.
 And you’ll thank yourself for being open.

 Although you shouldn’t necessarily throw out your checklist either, try to be flexible with it.
 It’s not written in stone, so don’t treat it as such.
-Your checklist is nothing more than a guideline to help you not miss out on the important things – the things you may have ignored in the past just because you really wanted a relationship.
-You should think of relationship must-haves when making the checklist, and not fantasies that would be great if they were real.
+Your 3 date rule is nothing more than a guideline to help you not miss out on the important things – the things you may have ignored in the past just because you really wanted a relationship.
+You should think of relationship must-haves when making the checklist for dating, and not fantasies that would be great if they were real.

 What does your checklist look like?
 Let us know in the comments below!